-- Development on land located in a mixed use business zone or industrial zone if the development is greater than 1,500 m2 in gross floor area.
+- Development on land in a business or industrial zone if the development is greater than 1,500 m2 in gross floor area.
 This will include residential flat buildings and mixed use developments - Development on land for SP2 Infrastructure such as schools, hospitals and other institutions, greater than 1,500 m2 floor area. - Above-ground carparks accommodating more than 50 carspaces. - Land subdivisions resulting in the creation of 5 or more lots.